 The International Water Company (IWC) serves the Town of Stanstead, Quebec, and the Village of Derby Line.
-A Board of Trustees, seven members from Stanstead and four from Derby Line administers it.
-The primary water source for IWC is two drilled wells in Stanstead, one at 240 gallons per minute capacity and one at 2,220 gallons per minute capacity.
+A Board of Trustees with seven members from Stanstead and four from Derby Line administers it.
+The primary water source for IWC is two drilled wells in Stanstead, one producing 330 gallons per minute capacity and one producing 222 gallons per minute capacity.
 Holland Pond, located in the Town of Holland, is now a back up source for use only in an emergency.
 Water is pumped from the wells (and/or Holland Pond) into a 950,000 gallons reservoir in Derby Line.
 Water is treated with chlorine at its source.
 Average usage of IWC water is between 14 million and 16 million gallons per month, which is well below the system's capacity.

 This system also services Beebe, Quebec, and several residences in the former Village of Beebe in the Town of Derby.
 The water source is six wells, four located in the Town of Derby, and two in Beebe, Quebec.
 The water is treated with liquid chlorine.
 Distribution lines are gravity fed.
 The only capital improvement currently being considered is a new chlorination building.
+The Town is exploring options to improve water service in the Beebe sector.